Who the heck?

 This Lab has been our way of trying to make a difference.

-In Phase One we have been committed to living out an attitude of "let's give it a shot."
+We have been committed to living out an attitude of "let's give it a shot."
 We've worked to embody collaborative learning, continuous improvement, and hustle.
 Along the way we have learned a lot.
-Not everything has worked as planned, and that's ok, because the best insights often come from failures.
+Not everything has worked as planned, and that's ok, because the best insights often come from the things that go wrong.

 Lori is a full time working mama who was a foster parent for 3 years and has adopted one kiddo from foster care.
 She and her husband knew they wanted more children in their home and then learned of the huge need for foster families, and so they decided to become a licensed foster family to help make a difference.
 It was not long before their family was feeling caught up by a broken system and felt overwhelmed and powerless to truly help the foster children of Washington.
 After three years, they let their license expire but are determined still to make a difference in the lives of foster children in our state.
 Lori has been licensed through both the state, as well as a private agency and knows firsthand the challenges that foster families, and specifically, working foster families face.
 She is determined to help change things for the better and is excited to have your help!